-The Annual Meeting of the Shareholders of Gentex Corporation ("the Company"), a Michigan corporation, will be held at The Pinnacle Center, 3330 Highland Drive, Hudsonville, Michigan, on Thursday, May 13, 2010, at 4:30 p.m.
+The Annual Meeting of the Shareholders of Gentex Corporation ("the Company"), a Michigan corporation, will be held at The Pinnacle Center, 3330 Highland Drive, Hudsonville, Michigan, on Thursday, May 12, 2011, at 4:30 p.m.
 EDT, for the following purposes:

 - 1. To elect three directors as set forth in the Proxy Statement. - 2.
 To consider a shareholder proposal requesting that the Board of Directors issue a sustainability report. - 3.
-To ratify the appointment of Ernst & Young LLP as the Company's auditors for the fiscal year ended December 31, 2010. - 4.
+To consider a shareholder proposal requesting that the Board of Directors initiate the steps required to declassify the Board of Directors. - 4.
+To consider a shareholder proposal requesting that the Board of Directors initiate the steps to provide that director nominees are elected by majority vote in non-contested Director elections. - 5.
+To ratify the appointment of Ernst & Young LLP as the Company's auditors for the fiscal year ended December 31, 2011. - 6.
+To approve, on an advisory basis, the compensation of the Company's named executive officers. - 7.
+To determine, on an advisory basis, whether future shareholder advisory votes on named executive officer compensation should occur every one, two, or three years. - 8.
 To transact any other business that may properly come before the meeting, or any adjournment thereof.